Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

    with RD=0 to inspect cache content, particularly looking at the DNS TTLs [@grangeia.snooping].
-Since this also is a reconnaissance technique for subsequent cache poisoning attacks, some counter measures have already been developed and deployed.
+Since this also is a reconnaissance technique for subsequent cache poisoning attacks, some counter measures have already been developed and deployed [@cache-snooping-defence].

 ##  On the Wire